Unramifiedness of Galois representations attached to weight one Hilbert modular eigenforms mod p

 \section{Hecke operators}

 In this section we provide the operators on geometric Hilbert modular forms that are needed to prove the main theorem.
 In particular, we recall the constructions of the diamond operators and of Hecke operators of index coprime to the level and the characteristic.
-The core of this section is the definition of the Hecke operator $T_\fp$ for $\fp \mid p$.
+The core of this section is the definition of the Hecke operator $T_\fp$ for $\fp \mid p$ and the computation of its effect on adelic $q$-expansions.
 It is also the main input in our definition of Frobenius operators.